 Some injuries can be more severe than others and may require complex medical procedures and longer recovery time.
-These cases, obviously, will fetch a higher workers comp settlement.
+These cases will fetch a higher workers comp settlement.

 By law, if you hurt your knee while at work, you should be able to claim workers’ compensation.
 But like all workers comp-related things, it’s not that simple.

-For one, you need to prove that your injury happened while at work or because of your work.
-Certain knee injuries like bursitis tend to accumulate over time.
+For one, you must prove that your injury happened at or because of your work.
+Specific knee injuries, like bursitis, tend to accumulate over time.
 This makes it harder to prove that they’re work-related.

-In addition, some states require that your injury must be due to your employer’s negligence.
-That too is hard to prove.
+In addition, some states require that your injury be due to your employer’s negligence.
+That, too, is hard to prove.

-If you have a workers comp lawyer, they’ll be able to help you with this.
+If you have a workers comp lawyer, they can help you with this.
 They’ll know what evidence to present and how best to present it to get favorable results.

-A workers’ comp benefit is usually comprised of medical benefits and lost wage compensation.
+A workers’ comp benefit usually includes medical benefits and lost wage compensation.
 The amount of these benefits depends on several factors.
 This includes your state’s workers comp law and the severity of your injuries.

 In Florida, for example, you won’t get paid for the first seven days of your disability.
-But if your recovery period extends beyond 21 days, the insurance company will have to pay you for all the days you missed work including the first 7 days.
+But if your recovery period extends beyond 21 days, the insurance company must pay you for all the days you missed work, including the first 7 days.

-So if your knee injury is not that severe and you can get back to work in less than 7 days, you’ll only get reimbursement for medical expenses.
+So if your knee injury is not severe and you can return to work in less than 7 days, you’ll only get reimbursement for medical expenses.
 You won’t be paid for any lost wages.
-If you miss work for 8 days, you’ll get lost wages benefits but only for one day.
+If you miss work for 8 days, you’ll get lost wages benefits for only one day.

-The actual settlement amount is determined by calculating a combination of:
+The actual settlement amount is determined by calculating a combination of the following:

 - medical expenses (including anticipated expenses)